edamla/mediterraneanagency/_books/2021-09-01-first-you-then-you.md

 Clouds carry love from border to border,
 The news of conquest is heard far and wide on the horizon.
-The veil of longing is lifted between me and Istan- bul,
-Ships made of folded paper carry hope to the har- bors filled with joyful tidings...
+The veil of longing is lifted between me and Istanbul, Ships made of folded paper carry hope to the harbors filled with joyful tidings...
 Colorful hopes bloom in my soul with you, like a rainbow,
 I wait patiently, for this longing has been my legacy for so long.
 As if a tale and a dream are etched into my heart from words and verses,
-Every fiber of my being carries your name to insur- mountable walls...
+Every fiber of my being carries your name to insurmountable walls...
 With every breath, I feel the urge to shout my love for you,
 Either I must have you or you must understand,